Lady Gaga Reveals Fibromyalgia Diagnosis, Her Goal Is To Bring Awareness And To Connect Others Who Have It

 Lady Gaga is known for her memorable music, her flashy outfits, and her sometimes controversial personality.
 However, many may not know that she has personally struggled with chronic pain that has affected her life tremendously the past few years.
 The singer has finally received a diagnosis.
 She has revealed on social media that she suffers from fibromyalgia.

 In her upcoming Netflix original documentary called Gaga: Five Foot Two, the 31-year-old entertainer will document the extreme pain that she experiences, as well as the many ways that she has tried to deal with her pain.
-Lady Gaga posted on her Twitter account on Tuesday to reveal that the reason that she has been in so much pain is because she has fibromyalgia.
+Lady Gaga posted on her Twitter account on Tuesday to reveal that the reason that she has been in so much pain is that she has fibromyalgia.

 The “Bad Romance” singer also added that she wants to connect other fibromyalgia sufferers and to bring awareness to this complicated condition.
 Her fans took to social media to respond to her post admitting that they also have the same thing.
 More and more people are responding saying that they are happy that she is speaking out and helping to make others aware that this is something that should be taken seriously.
 Some even gave their own feedback on what has worked for them to help ease their pain.
 Lady Gaga is all about connecting people who suffer from it.